IN THIS ARTICLE

 6 Steps To Leverage GitHub

-To get the most out of the GitHub community, it helps to have a good understanding of software engineering concepts, as well as effective communication and organization skills.
+To get the most out of the GitHub community, it helps to have a good understanding of software engineering concepts (check out here what a software engineer does), as well as effective communication and organization skills.
 Here are some pointers to level up your skills on GitHub.

 1. Use Help documents and learning labs